szabgab/rust.code-maven.com/pages/print-double-quotes-in-a-string-in-rust.md

 In the 4th example we can see the use of [raw string literal](https://doc.rust-lang.org/reference/tokens.html#raw-string-literals)

 We start the string with `r#"` and terminate it with `"#`.
-(We could have used any number of the pound-characters there (`#`) between 1-255 we only need to make sure the numbers are matching on both sides of the string.
+We could have used any number of the pound-characters there (`#`) between 1-255 we only need to make sure the numbers are matching on both sides of the string.
+You can see this in the 5th example.

 Now that we changed the end-of-string from a single `"` to a series of characters, we can freely use the double-quote `"` inside the string.